The Gottman Method

 Research

 Drs.
-John and Julie Gottman, the Gottman Institute, and other teams and institutions have conducted a broad scope of research on the efficacy of this method, dating from the mid-1970s through to the present day.
+John and Julie Gottman, the Gottman Institute, and other teams and institutions have conducted a broad scope of research on the efficacy of this Gottman Method, dating from the mid-1970s through to the present day.

-More recent research suggests that factors regarding mismatches in physical health and health-related lifestyle choices may also serve as markers for a relationship’s future success or breakdown.
+More recent research related to the Gottman Method suggests that factors regarding mismatches in physical health and health-related lifestyle choices may also serve as markers for a relationship’s future success or breakdown.
 Examples include poor overall subjective health, smoking, heavy drinking, mental distress, and lack of exercise.

 Finding therapy

-The Gottman Method should be administered by trained therapists specializing in this approach, so it can be vital to carefully vet counselors before beginning treatment.
+The Gottman Method should be administered by trained therapists specializing in the Gottman approach, so it can be vital to carefully vet counselors before beginning treatment.
 There are many avenues for finding a relationship therapist trained in the Gottman Method for couples, including but not limited to the following: